tmbumaths/python-workshop/docs/day4.md

     array('d', [1.2, 2.73, 2.0, 3.14, 4.0, 5.0])
     ```

 - **pop:**  It is used when you want to remove an element and return it.
-We can provide optional arguement to remove an element with given index.
+We can provide optional argument to remove an element with given index.

     ``` python
     import array as arr